For many entrepreneurs and business owners, a “year-end budget” elicits dismal groans and a flood of negative thoughts.

 - Determine whether fundraising will be necessary

-- Ascertain where and how much money will be spent
+- Ascertain where and how much money will be spent (resource allocation)

 - Apply for a loan if needed

 Can you realistically address all of these requirements in just a few days or weeks?
 Waiting until December to handle the budget puts you behind the curve.
-You need the next few months to organize and carry out all of the vital components of successful business budgeting.
+You need the next few months to organize and carry out all the vital components of successful business budgeting.

-2. You have to gather input and validate plans
+2. You have to gather input and validate plans.

 If your business consists of multiple departments or answers to a board, budgeting involves more than just independent financial analysis.
-It’s important to get input and insight from the various divisions if you’re going to forecast correctly and build a comprehensive budget.
+It’s essential to get input and insight from the various divisions if you’re going to forecast correctly and build a comprehensive budget.

-Many companies, especially those in the early stages of development, need to have budgets submitted to their bank 30 days before year end.
+Many companies, especially those in the early stages of development, need to have budgets submitted to their bank 30 days before year-end.
 In other words, your plan has to be finalized and submitted by December 1 -- which means you definitely can’t wait until the end of the year to make time for budget creation.

 4. Budgeting is an iterative process.

-On the first pass, you typically begin with a “wish list” of sorts, based on the information you’ve gathered and the projection analysis you’ve completed.
-Keep in mind that people tend to be overly optimistic on revenue (which is why so many companies miss their plan).
+On the first pass, you typically begin with a “wish list” based on the information you’ve gathered and the projection analysis you’ve completed.
+Remember that people tend to be overly optimistic about revenue (which is why many companies miss their plan).

-Ultimately, skimping on the time needed to develop a solid budget may save you some headaches in the moment, but it can lead to major financial problems down the road.
+Ultimately, skimping on the time needed to develop a solid budget may save you some headaches in the moment, but it can lead to significant financial problems down the road.
 This is not an undertaking to be handled lightly.

 If you haven’t begun the process yet, you’re already behind schedule.
 Start now.
 Give yourself the leeway to build the budget to sustain your business the year through and through the unknown facing us all in 2023 and beyond.